Gasoline truck explodes in northern Haiti; dozens killed

 No further details were immediately available.
 Police didn’t immediately return calls requesting information.

-Le Nouvelliste newspaper reported that dozens have been hospitalized with injuries and that hospitals were seeking supplies.
+Almonor said a local hospital is in dire need of more nurses, doctors and basic medical supplies to help those injured.

-“We are overwhelmed,” a person identified as Dr. Calhil Turenne told the paper.
+“We are overwhelmed,” a person identified as Dr. Calhil Turenne told Le Nouvelliste newspaper.

 Dave Larose, a civil engineer who works in Cap-Haitien, told The Associated Press that he was driving when he saw ambulances and a crowd of people gathered along a road around 1 a.m.